 TRL presents its financial statements and Solvency II reporting in US dollars, which is TRL's functional currency.
 TRL applies a consistent policy for translating transactions and balances in currencies other than the relevant currency of presentation between its financial statements and Solvency II reporting.

-For further background to TRL's approach to foreign currency transactions and balances see pages 15-16 of the 2016 Financial Statements.
+For further background to TRL's approach to foreign currency transactions and balances see page 25 of the 2017 Financial Statements.

 Translation to functional currency